 When you find a bird feather that you can’t identify, what do you do?

-There are two online resources that can assist in identifying unknown feathers.
+There are three online resources that can assist in identifying unknown feathers.

 The first resource is the Feather Atlas.
 The site instructs users to select different criteria for a feather they have found in an attempt to identify it.
 The site uses the criteria to return search results in the form of pictures of feathers from a number of known species.
 The whole process takes less than a minute from start to finish.
 The Feather Atlas is a resource created by the U.S. Fish and Wildlife Service forensic laboratory.